cslu-nlp/DetectorMorse/README.md

 SBD is one of the earliest pieces of many natural language processing pipelines.
 Since errors at this step are likely to propagate, SBD is an important---albeit overlooked---problem in natural language processing.

 DetectorMorse has been tested on CPython 3.4 and PyPy3 (2.3.1, corresponding to Python 3.2); the latter is much faster.
-DetectorMorse depends on the Python module `jsonpickle` to (de)serialize models; see `requirements.txt` for the versions used for testing.
+DetectorMorse depends on the Python module `jsonpickle` to (de)serialize models and uses `nltk`'s `word_tokenize` function during feature extraction.
+See `requirements.txt` for versions used for testing.

 Usage
 =====